rabbah/nimbella-cli/doc/nim.md

  > nim auth list
 ```

+The `nim` command does not regard `~/.wskprops` as canonical, the way the `wsk` binary does, but replaces it with a more flexible "credential store."
+The `nim` command _does_ update `~/.wskprops` in synch with the credential store, but does not support other configuration options set via the process environment, such as `WSK_CONFIG_FILE`.
+Although `nim` uses the OpenWhisk `nodejs` client internally, it takes steps to nullify the effect of any `__OW_*` variables in the environment to prevent collisions with other uses of the client.
+By keeping `~/.wskprops` in synch, `nim` permits you to also use the `wsk` binary, if you like, without further configuration fiddling.
+The flexibility of the credential store replaces the other configuration mechanisms.
+For more information on managing the credential store see [Nimbella Accounts and Login](#Login) and [Managing Multiple Namespaces](#MultiNS).

 #### Project Level Deployment

-The `project` subtree provides two commands, `deploy` and `watch` which operate on logical groupings of resources (OpenWhisk entities, web content, storage, etc) that make up typical applications.
+The `project` command has two subcommands, `deploy` and `watch` which operate on logical groupings of resources (OpenWhisk entities, web content, storage, etc) that make up typical applications.
 Such a grouping is called a _project_.
 We often use the term _the deployer_ for the parts of `nim` that operate on projects.
 Much of the rest of this document concerns itself with projects, hence with the deployer.

 ```
  > nim project